 - Add the eggs and vanilla and beat until smooth.

-- Add the oats and stir well.
+- Add the oats and raisins and stir until well incorporated.

-- Remove from oven and let rest on pans for about 10 minutes.
+- Bake cookies for about 12 minutes, until edges just barely start to brown.
+Remove from oven and let rest on pans for about 10 minutes.
 Then transfer to wire racks to cool.

 Nutrition